-Biofuels have been the most debated energy source over the last one decade across the globe.
+Biofuels have been the most debated energy source over the last decade across the globe.
 Since India is heavily dependent on fuel imports, bioenergy based fuels were touted as great local substitutes that can ensure India’s energy independence.
-Despite the hype, implementation of large projects were hard to be realized.
+Despite the hype, the implementation of large projects has been hard to realize.

 After many years of stagnation, there is now renewed hope of revival of the Indian biofuels market.
 The central government is putting serious efforts on encouraging startups to create indigenous technology to extract biofuels for locally available biomass.
 In this regard, Bioenergy Urja Utsav was organized by the Ministry of Petroleum & Natural Gas (MoPNG) in association with Mahratta Chamber of Commerce, Industries & Agriculture and National Yuva Cooperative Society in July 2017 in Pune.
 It was a two-day integrated trade expo and conference held in the ‘mela’ format with multiple activities happening simultaneously.

 The Bioenergy Urja Utsav event was aimed at bringing focus on the various initiatives undertaken by the government in the bioenergy sector for developing an inclusive national policy and mainstreaming of such sustainable technologies.
 This event was also aimed at creating awareness among the masses about biofuels such as biodiesel, ethanol, biogas, biomass gasifiers, algae, etc., and their numerous economic and environmental benefits.